Brazilian Jiu-Jitsu Saved my life!

 When the ambulance got there they stripped me down on the freezing road and rushed me to the emergency room.
 I ended up getting 2 steel plates in my head to reconstruct my cheekbone.
 They were not able to get the bullet out.

-I was fortunate enough to have a strong support system in my girlfriend, friends and family.
-It was an obvious mental struggle going from a very active athletic individual to a disabled, weakling who needed assistance in everything.
+I was fortunate enough to have a strong support system in my friends and family.
+It was an obvious mental struggle going from a competitive athlete to a disabled, weakling who needed assistance in everything.
 I truly believe that a huge part of why I was able to cope with it all was the lessons I had learned through Jiu-Jitsu.
 The ability to deal with both physical and mental pressure almost directly translated into what was happening to me, with this shooting.

 Looking at my BJJ timeline: I started in July of 1997, got my Blue Belt from Royce Gracie in October of 1997.
 I received my purple Belt in October of 2001, Brown in October 2004 and Black in October of 2007 all from Mario Roberto.